Project-Group-Compiler/Cold_Compiler/README.md

 The C Yacc specification is taken from [here](https://www.lysator.liu.se/c/ANSI-C-grammar-y.html).

-*All basic features required have been supported.*
+All basic features required have been supported (*including structs, library functions and static*).

 **List of advanced features supported apart from basic features** :